 Just as in any other big city or popular tourist destination, Barcelona has a problem with pickpockets.
 These guys are real professionals and it’s not uncommon that they manage to distract attention and even rob a big group of people at the same time.

 So take precautions and don’t carry too much money or any other unnecessary valuables around.
 Also, make sure that you have good travel insurance!
 Be careful at the most popular tourist places, such as La Rambla or around La Sagrada Familia, and also when using public transport.

-An anti-theft backpack might be a good idea; or – if you have a regular backpack – wear it in front of you and not on your back.
+An anti-theft backpack might be a good idea too.
+Or – if you have a regular backpack – wear it in front of you and not on your back.
 Also, it’s really not a good idea to store your wallet or your smartphone in your jeans pocket.

 14. Don’t Try to See Everything

-Barcelona is a huge city and there is no way to see everything in just a couple of days.
+Barcelona is a huge city and there is so much to see and do!
+But… there’s no way to see everything in just a couple of days.
 So plan your itinerary well!
-If you don’t know where to start, check out our tips for 2 days in Barcelona.
+If you don’t know where to start, check out our tips on how to spend 1 day in Barcelona and also an itinerary for 2 days in Barcelona.

 I recommend choosing a couple of must-see places each day or maybe one specific area, and not try to do it all at once.
 You’ll enjoy the city much more if you also leave some time for a relaxing lunch at a nice café or some unexpected discoveries.

 When it comes to visiting Barcelona, remember that less is more!

 I know that it’s very tempting to try and see as many landmarks as you possibly can, but you’ll just get tired and frustrated.
-Take your time to sample some local specialties at the market, turn into a little picturesque alley and see where it leads, or explore some lesser-known places that don’t involve standing in line for hours… Which brings us to the next tip…
+Take your time to sample some local specialties at the market, turn into a little picturesque alley and see where it leads, or explore some lesser-known places that don’t involve standing in line for hours… This brings us to the next tip…

 15. Get off the Beaten Path